-The College's website provides information about the role of the Canadian Alliance of Physiotherapy Regulators which conducts the credentialing and examination processes.
-The website also provides links to The Alliance website and contact information for The Alliance.
-As well, the physiotherapy career map indicates which steps in the assessment process will be conducted by The Alliance.
-The College website also provides information about the University of Toronto Bridging Program (previously conducted at Ryerson University) and the Exam Skills Preparation Program which applicants may choose to become involved with.
+The College's website provides information about the role of the Canadian Alliance of Physiotherapy Regulators, which conducts the credentialling and examination processes.
+As well, the physiotherapy career map and the registration flow charts indicate which steps in the assessment process will be conducted by The Alliance.
+The College website also provides information about the Ontario Internationally Educated Physiotherapist Bridging Program and the Exam Skills Preparation Workshops which applicants may choose to become involved with.
 The College regularly answers requests from applicants in person, by phone and by email on the role of third-party organizations.
-The website has an extensive list of links for internationally educated physical therapists such as physiotherapy organizations across Canada and government services.
+The website has a list of links for internationally educated physiotherapists such as physiotherapy organizations across Canada and government services.